OpenCDSS/cdss-rest-services-examples/README.md

 This project enhances information that is presented on the [Technical Information & Help](https://dwr.state.co.us/rest/get/help#TechInfoHelp) page.
-The goal of this project is to provide technical examples in a way that can be understood by wide audience of users and streamline implementing tools to consume data from the web services.
+The goal of this project is to provide technical examples in a way that can be understood by a wide audience of users and streamline implementing tools to consume data from the web services.

 * [Introduction](#introduction)
 * [Examples](#examples)